kasidit1k/kasidit1k/README.md

 # 💫 About Me:
 I'm Kasidit <br />
-: Full Stack Developer Intern 🧑🏻‍💻
+I'll be working here as a Full Stack Developer Intern🧑🏻‍💻

 ## 🌐 Socials: